 Brown bats — one of the most common species in North America — can eat up to 1,200 mosquitoes in an hour.
 Colonies of Mexican free-tail bats living in Texas have been known to eat up to 30,000 pounds of insects in a single night!

-Not only do these bats get rid of pesky insects, they also provide a valuable service to farmers by eating insects that damage crops.
+Not only do these bats get rid of pesky insects, they provide a valuable service to farmers by eating insects that damage crops.
+Some bats also serve an important role as pollinators for over 300 species of fruit.